 Cliff swallows and barn swallows both have brownish red faces and throats plus a steel blue coat and a light colored belly.
 Squared off tails identify cliff swallows (pictured) while barn swallows have deep forked tails.
 Juveniles have similar coloring but a duller finish.

 Swallows can be a nuisance in suburban areas due to their nesting habits.
-The mud nests damage and deface the outer walls and eaves of residences and office buildings.
+Swallow nests are made of mud which damage and deface the outer walls and eaves of residences and office buildings.
 Building sides often end up smeared with feces from the bird colony along with collecting on the ground.
 Homeowners have also reported problems with parasites entering the house through building cracks next to the nests which poses a potential health risk to humans and animals.

 All swallows enjoy special protection under the law, so you must exercise swallow control measures carefully.
 You cannot disturb a swallows nest once they lay their eggs.
 The only way to eliminate cliff and barn swallow problems is to take down the nests in the winter after they are gone and exclude them from returning by using 3/4″ StealthNet.
 Install bird netting at an angle across the eaves to prevent access to any sharp building angles.
 Several strands of Birdwire can also be run under eaves in strategic patterns at angles to prevent nest build up as well.
 BirdSlide can be inverted under eaves to prevent nest building.